 - Now, click back into your Dynamic Content block so you can switch to your other view(s).
 Then, simply repeat these steps to add content to them.

 In this example, we've created two Views: VA and AZ.
 We then associated a WYSIWYG zone, complete with their respective text, to each one.
-Now, recipients in Virginia will see the text associated to the VA View, while recipients in Arizona will see the text associated to the AZ View.
+Now, Contacts in Virginia will see the text associated to the VA View, while Contacts in Arizona will see the text associated to the AZ View.

 To do so, select the I will setup default content option when creating a block: